Introduction

 WiFi

-The WiFi adapter in a Pro or Pro2 Controller is the only aspect of any controller that follows the 192.168.0.x IP and 255.255.255.0 Netmask formats.
+The WiFi adapter in a Pro or Pro2 Controller is the only aspect of any controller that follows the common 192.168.0.x IP and 255.255.255.0 Netmask formats.
 The last Octet of the WiFi adapter is still based on the Controller IP and will always be 3 higher than the last Octet of the Controller IP.
 So if the Controller IP is 172.20.23.105, the WiFi Adapter IP would be 192.168.0.108.
-When setting the WiFi IP address, leave the Default Gateway field blank unless you intend to have the controller communicating through a Router or Hotspot.
+When setting the WiFi IP address, leave the Default Gateway field blank unless you intend to have the controller communicating through a pre-configured Router or Hotspot.

 GPRS